 I may not have been a part of a plane crash (fortunately) but my dire experiences were enough to put anyone into a ‘flying trauma’.
 They ranged from regular trips with small planes from hell — think 4-seater planes that looked like they can be ripped apart in seconds: loose screws and cracked panels attached together with masking tape — to normal and military planes that often did emergency nose-dive descents or full-on sprees of turbulence.

-Despite all of those however, I grew up as a teenage lass who had zero fear towards the notion of riding airplanes.
+Despite all of those, however, I grew up as a teenage lass who had zero fear when riding airplanes.
 I guess you can say that I have been ‘well-conditioned‘ since birth because I did survive every ordeal, so any fear-inducing actions of any aircraft were things that I just naturally ignored.
-In fact, you would often find me calming down friends, family and even strangers whenever they get freaked out during airplane rides.
+In fact, you would often find me calming down friends, family, and even strangers whenever they get freaked out during airplane rides.